Millennials are filling their homes — and the void in their hearts — with houseplants

 “It’s just nice,” says Dornan-Smith, “when you take pictures of your house, and there is this big sculptural plant in the background.”

-Carter’s plant-filled account has 33,000 rabid followers (some of whom message him for plant tips, others asking whether they can just come see his urban jungle in person).
-A popular blog called The Jungalow also showcases the plant-filled life.
+Carter’s plant-filled account has 33,000 followers (some of whom message him for plant tips, others asking whether they can just come see his urban jungle in person).
+A popular blog called the Jungalow also showcases the plant-filled life.

 Little Leaf opened late last year, in the model of London’s cool-kid plant boutique Geo-Fleur (as seen in Goop) and New York’s online (and now brick-and-mortar) The Sill, whose website proclaims “indoor plants are LITERALLY GOOD FOR YOU.”